344 Grand Ave. Salida Colorado 81201 Tel. 719-539-2367 keith@keithgotschall.com k2turner@salidaco.com

 Fees

-I really prefer to talk to the program organizer about this, that way we can often figure a way to make things work the most smoothly.
+I often talk to the program organizer about this, that way we can figure a way to make things work the most smoothly.
 That said it often helps to just get the numbers out there and try working from that point.
-It sometimes helps to string a couple things together, such as a hands on teaching day with a night time demonstration.
-Another way to make travel work is get a couple nearby clubs to share in costs.
+I sometimes can string a couple events together, which helps with travel costs.
+Any help with this is much appreciated.
+Other options to work with are Full day demos, a full day or two of hands on instruction, splitting the days up into two morning and two afternoon sessions.
 There is almost always a way to make it work.

 Fee structure is as follows.

-Outside of Colorado: $500 per day, plus expenses including travel and accommodation.
+Outside of Colorado: $650 per day, plus expenses including meals, air travel, round trip to airport(300 miles), airport parking and accommodation.
 (I don't mind spending the night with a club member)

 Next